TrudAX/denistrunin-blog/src/posts/forceliterals-forcePlaceholders/index.md

 tags: ["X++", "Performance"]
 path: "/forceliterals-forcePlaceholders"
 featuredImage: "./Versus4.png"
 excerpt: "Index hints is a new feature announced in D365FO PU23.
-When do we need it and what is the performance overhead of others alternatives"
+When do we need it and what is the performance overhead of others alternatives."
 ---

 The idea of this post came after discussing new PU23 feature “Enabling index hints in X++ again”